lc-3-2/llvm/README.md

 reclaim these registers for allocation.
 By default, this is disabled so as to not confuse the students.

-Finally, there is `--lc_3.2-max-repeated-add`, which controls how immediates are materialized.
+Finally, there are the arithmetic options.
+The flag `--lc_3.2-max-repeated-add` controls how immediates are materialized.
 Up to a point, the backend will do repeated additions.
 After that, it will use `PSEUDO.LOADCONST*`.
-This option controls the threshold.
+This flag controls the threshold.
+The flag `--lc_3.2-max-const-mul-hamming-weight` similarly controls how multiplications by constants are materialized.
+Up to a point, the backend will do shifts and adds, and after that it will use the libcall.
+Again, this flag controls the threshold.

 When compiling with the driver, there are some considerations for linking.
 First, there is no default linker script or C runtime.
 You have to provide